1jour1vin

 Louis Chenu Père & Filles

 Now run by two sisters, Louis Chenu Père & Filles is a fifth-generation family-owned winery in Savigny-les-Beaune, Burgundy.
 The family has been growing grapes and making wine there since 1914, the year their great-great-grandfather, Louis Chenu, purchased the first vineyard plots.
 More than just a passion, wine has always been a part of their lives and is deeply cherished by them.
-For the past 15 years, Juliette and Caroline have been managing this 8.5-hectare estate using organic farming methods, always under the watchful eye of their father and with the help of both their parents.
+For 15 years now, Juliette and Caroline have been managing this 8.5-hectare estate using organic farming methods, always under their father’s watchful eye and with the help of both their parents.

 Only Savigny!

 The vineyards are all located in the commune of Savigny-les-Beaune, in the Côte de Beaune.
 The main appellations are Savigny-les-Beaune Premiers Crus—“Aux Clous,” “Les Hauts-Jarrons,” “Les Lavières,” and “Les Talmettes”—as well as a rare white Savigny-les-Beaune Village.
 Reflecting the terroir, the wines are refined, elegant, and fruity, with each expressing its own character based on its specific terroir.
-Whether more or less racy, complex, reserved, or generous, each reveals its facets and personality in its youth or, for some, with age.
-The red Savignys are made from Pinot Noir, like all red Burgundies.
+Whether more or less distinguished, complex, reserved, or generous, each reveals its nuances and personality in its youth—or, for some, with age.
+The red Savigny wines are made from Pinot Noir, like all red Burgundies.
 This grape variety was introduced to Burgundy by Cistercian monks and became mandatory as early as the 14th century.
 The whites are made from Chardonnay, like all great Burgundies.
-The cuvée’s distinctiveness stems from the presence of old Pinot Blanc vines (about 10%), which bring suppleness and balance to the Chardonnay.
+What sets this cuvée apart is the presence of old Pinot Blanc vines (about 10%), which lend suppleness and balance to the Chardonnay.

 The harvest is done by hand and lasts about a week.
 Our winemaking process is traditional: the grapes are destemmed and crushed, then cold-macerated for a few days before being punched down daily.
 Fermentation is natural, and winemaking temperatures are kept low.
 After a vatting period of about two weeks, the wines are transferred to the cellar and aged for 18 months.
 Whenever possible, the red wines are not filtered.
-The white grapes, meanwhile, are pressed immediately after harvest.
-After settling, they are transferred to the cellar, and alcoholic fermentation takes place in barrels.
+The white grapes, on the other hand, are pressed immediately after harvest.
+After settling, they are transferred to the cellar, where alcoholic fermentation takes place in barrels.
 They are filtered and bottled after one year.

 For more information, visit the website at Chenu

-Buy Chenu wines at the best prices in a private sale!
+Buy your Chenu wines at the best prices in a private sale!

 Rated site